Now that you have your API key, you will need to create a 'bearer token' to complete the headers of your API call.

 Scopes define the permissions allowed by your application.

-This scope is required for the application to view records, media, and collections.
+The application requires this scope to view records, media, and collections.

-This scope is required for the application to view and modify records, media, and collections.
+The application requires this scope to view and modify records, media, and collections.

-This scope is required for the application to view and manage jobs and workflows
+The application requires this scope to view and manage jobs and workflows

 This scope is required for the application to search for a user or group